|Thomas Larson: Short & Long Biography|

-Since 2010, Larson has taught, given readings and craft lectures, talked on publishing in the digital age, and worked one-on-one with post-thesis students in Ashland University's low-residency MFA Program in Creative Nonfiction.
-He is now a member of the nonfiction faculty.
+Since 2010, he has taught, given readings and craft lectures, talked on publishing in the digital age, and worked with thesis and post-thesis graduate students in Ashland University's low-residency MFA Program in Creative Nonfiction, where he is a faculty member.

 His essay, "Disenthralled: An End to My Heart Disease," appeared in River Teeth, April 2012.